Configure your shipping methods to align with brand policies and your business strategy.

 Don't Ship Bikes

-For many shops, it is impractical to overcome the operational complexity of shipping assembled bikes for an uncertain amount of time.
-Until more is known about the duration of relaxed policies towards shipping is known, choosing to not ship bikes could be your best option while you focus on other opportunities for your business.
+For many shops, it is impractical to overcome the complexity of shipping assembled bikes for an uncertain amount of time.
+Until more is known about the duration of relaxed policies towards shipping is known, choosing to not ship bikes could be your best option while you focus on other opportunities.